 Many of the professionals practising in these disciplines are members of the Royal Institute of Chartered Surveyors (RICS), which has approximately 140,000 members operating in 146 countries.
 This means that not only are they permitted to use the restricted designation ‘Chartered Surveyor’, but that they are also subject to significant regulatory oversight, including a requirement to carry insurance to cover any claims made against them for professional negligence.

 Common mistakes by surveyors & valuers

-Some common mistakes that can give rise to claims for surveyor negligence are:
+In our experience, some common mistakes that can give rise to claims for surveyor negligence and valuer negligence are:

 - Failing to inspect all accessible parts of a property or development site when carrying out a RICS HomeBuyers or Home Survey report

-- Failing to take account of readily available comparables when assessing the market value of a property
+- Failing to identify or take account of readily available comparables when assessing the market value of a property

-- Failing to warn of identifiable features affecting the usage of a property or site
+- Failing to warn of identifiable features and defects affecting the usage or value of a property or development site

-- Failure to take account of restrictions over a property or site as part of a valuation
+- Failing to take account of restrictions over a property or land as part of a valuation

 - Failing to take proper account of each constituent element of a valuation, particularly in the context of more complex commercial valuations

 - Failing to utilise the most appropriate methodology when undertaking a property or land valuation

 Even where a mistake is made by a negligent surveyor or valuer instructed by someone else, if financial loss is suffered as a consequence, a claim for compensation can still be made in appropriate circumstances.
 This is explained in more detail in our article: Third party claims for professional negligence